FlorinSingeorzan/Movie-Web-Application/README.md

 # Client Side

-The client was developed in Angular and consists in HTML and Javascript module witch
+The client was developed in Angular and consists of HTML and Javascript modules witch
-communicate with the server and allow diferent action like
+communicate with the server and allow different action like
--view detailed informations about movies, show and actors
+-view detailed information about movies, show and actors
 -rate  movies, show and actors
 -create watchlist
 -create tops